ShyrikSV/OHT-API-2_Client-Python/README.rst

 **errors** - list of errors

-For more details see doc comment for each method.
+For more details see doc comments for each method.

-The API Library must be instantiated and configured before calling any API method:
+The API Library must be configured before calling any API method:

 .. code-block:: python